srknzl/436hw3/README.md

 iv) True.
 The ltl formula r v q is true for all states.
 Thus G(r v q) will be true for all paths.

+## Question 3

+A and B parts are included as eclipse projects in question3 folder.

+Roadrunner outputs are put inside of the each project folder.